0xPolygon/polygon-docs/docs/cdk/agglayer/agglayer-rs.md

 ## Overview

-AggLayer-rs is a Rust-based service designed to receive zero-knowledge proofs from various CDK chains and verify their validity before sending them to the L1 for final settlement.
+AggLayer-rs is a Rust-based service designed to receive ZK proofs from various CDK chains and verify their validity before sending them to the L1 for final settlement.
 It replaces the previous [Golang implementation](agglayer-go.md).

 ## Architecture